jetbrains-academy/javascript-course/Objects_Advanced_patterns/Object_comparison/task.md

 console.log(car1 === car3)  // true
 ```

-You may have already guessed that when comparing objects, the references will be compared, not the objects themselves.
+You may have already guessed that when comparing objects, their references are compared, not the objects themselves.
-The `car3` variable stores a reference to the same object as the `car1` variable, while the `car2` variable stores a reference to another object,
+For example, the `car3` variable stores a reference to the same object as the `car1` variable, whereas the `car2` variable stores a reference to another object,
-although it has exactly the same set of attributes and their values.
+even though it has exactly the same set of attributes with identical values.

-Unfortunately, there are no built-in methods to compare the values of objects in JavaScript,
+Unfortunately, JavaScript does not provide built-in methods for comparing the values of objects.
-so to avoid iterating the attributes of the compared objects manually, we suggest using the `_.isEqual()` method from the [Lodash](https://lodash.com) library.
+To avoid manually iterating over the attributes of the compared objects, we suggest using the `_.isEqual()` method from the [Lodash](https://lodash.com) library.

-To do this, we need to add this line to the beginning of the file:
+To do this, we need to add the following line at the beginning of the file:
 ```javascript
 const _ = require('lodash');
 ```

-And then we can compare the values of objects as follows:
+You can then compare object values as shown below:
 ```javascript
 console.log(_.isEqual(car1, car2))  // true
 ```